 8 Signs Your Mood & Energy Change with the Seasons

 Have you ever wondered what type of impact the change in seasons has on you?
-Maybe you've suspected that your mood and energy change a bit after summer, but never given it too much thought.
+Maybe you've suspected that your mood and energy change as summer comes to an end, but never given it too much thought.
 These 8 signs will help.

 Most people don't realize that bright light is essential to our well-being just like water, air and food.
 Our bodies use bright, full spectrum light to regulate many of their functions.
 Much different from regular indoor lighting, bright light (like that from the sun) regulates our mood, sleep and energy levels.
 So when the temperature starts to cool and the sun's path drops lower in the sky, our bodies take notice - often before we do.